Fixed-Relative-Switched Threshold Strategies for Consensus Tracking Control of Nonlinear Multiagent Systems

 \section{Illustrative Example}

-This section will examine an illustrative example to validate the performance and effectiveness of the proposed approach.
-The system comprises one leader agent and four follower agents.
-The dynamics of each agent are described by:
+This section presents an illustrative example to validate the soundness and performance of our theoretical approach.
+The MASs under investigation comprise one leader and four followers, where the dynamics of each agent is described by:

 where ${{f}_{i,1}}\left( {{{\bar{x}}}_{i,1}} \right)=0.8{{x}_{i,1}}{{e}^{-1.4x_{i,2}^{2}}}$, ${{f}_{i,2}}\left( {{{\bar{x}}}_{i,2}}\right)=-0.5x_{i,1}^{2}\cos \left( {{x}_{i,2}} \right)$, ${{\xi}_{i,1}}=0.8{{x}_{i,1}}\sin \left( {{x}_{i,2}} \right)\cos^2 \left( t \right)$ and ${{\xi }_{i,2}}=0.2{{x}_{i,2}}\cos \left( {{x}_{i,1}} \right)\cos^2 \left( t \right)$, $i=1,...,4$.
 The leader's trajectory signal is defined as ${{y}_{r}}=-0.5\sin(4t)\cos(2t)$.